 - A signed Letter of Affirmation Form by the applicant’s terminal supervisor or CEO approving and supporting the application (template may be found HERE).
 The CEO may also provide the Letter of Support outlined above; and

-- A headshot to be used in publications if awarded a award.
-The Scholars Committee will not receive this item in their application packets.
+- A headshot to be used in publications if awarded a scholarship.
+The Scholarship Committee will not receive this item in their application packets.

-- Only one award application per person per application cycle will be considered.
+- Only one scholarship application per person per application cycle will be considered.

-- Disbursement of Garden Scholar awards among the available professional development opportunities in any given cycle is at the discretion of the Scholarship Committee, with input from named award donors, and based on funds available through contributions to the Garden Scholars Fund.
+- Disbursement of scholarship awards among the available professional development opportunities in any given cycle is at the discretion of the Scholarship Committee, with input from named scholarship donors, and based on funds available through contributions to the Garden Scholars Fund.